-Analysis of statutory assessments of pupils at the end of KS2 in 2023 indicate that disadvantaged pupils achieved roughly in-line with the national average for disadvantaged pupils at the Expected Standard (EXS) (43% compared to 44% national average) and above the national average for disadvantaged pupils at the greater depth standard (GDS) (7% compared to 3% national average) in reading, writing and maths combined, despite the school being well above the national average for pupil base deprivation and FSM.
-In the end of KS2 statutory assessments, attainment of disadvantaged pupils was above the national average at the expected standard in maths and GPs.
+Analysis of statutory assessments of pupils at the end of KS2 in 2024 indicate that disadvantaged pupils achieved above the national average for disadvantaged pupils at the Expected Standard (EXS) (60% compared to 46% national average) despite the school being well above the national average for pupil base deprivation and FSM.
+Disadvantaged pupils achieved above non-disadvantaged pupils at the greater depth standard (GDS) for writing and maths, but below in reading.